 FINANCIAL HELP: There is a wealth of financial help and assistance for parents with children in the United Kingdom.

 But, getting the right help and support for those with children is not always easy to identify.
 This is especially so for busy parents who are working or raising children.

 This informative section provides guidance on government benefits if you have children.
 Check out the grants available from your employer if you are in work.

 Information in this guide is mainly for pregnant women and their partner.

-FINDING CHILDCARE: The childcare and support overview explains how to get help caring for a child.
+The child care and support overview explains how to get help caring for a child.
 There is information on pregnancy, school education, and assistance for those with school-age children.

-DISABLED CHILDREN: Children with disabilities present various challenges for those who look after them.
+Children with disabilities present various challenges for those who are looking after them.
 But, financial concessions are available for people who need help caring for a disabled child.

 Financial Help and Assistance for Parents with Children in the United Kingdom